Pixls112/Phils-Tech-Blog/README.md

  - [Questions](#questions)

  ## Description
 For week 14 we were tasked to build a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
 The applications folder structure was to follow the MODEL-VIEW-CONTROLLER paradigm.
 We would also be tasked with using the following packages, express-handlebars, mysql2, sequalize, dotenv-package, bcrypt.package, express-sessions, and connect-sessions-sequalize.
+Although I didn't get everything to work I managed to get it a majority of the application to work.
+Once I catch up on other assignments I will return to this and hopefully fix the errors I get.

  ## Installation
  Installing this application is simple.
 Just simply visit my Github and look for this repo.
 You have a choice of either cloning it or downloading as a zip and running on your personal station yourself.
 After installing please open the root directory of the repo, click open terminal, and run the command.